A wonderful new story starring old friends and new from the much-beloved Victorian world of Hetty Feather.

 Starring a cast of wonderful characters, both old favourites and new, this is the fifth fabulous Hetty Feather story.

-Inspired by the classic novel, What Katy Did, Jacqueline Wilson creates an irresistible modern version for the twenty-first-century.
-Fans of Hetty Feather and Tracy Beaker will fall in love with Katy and her family too.
+Katy is an irresistible modern version of a much-loved classic.
+Perfect for young readers of 9+, fans of Hetty Feather and Tracy Beaker will fall in love with Katy and her family too.

 Tina is a triplet, but she's always been the odd one out.
 Her sisters Phil and Maddie are bigger and stronger and better at just about everything.
 Luckily, they look after teeny-tiny Tina wherever they go - but when the girls start in scary, super-strict Miss Lovejoy's class, they're split up, and Tina has to fend for herself for the first time.